This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 We love to add this chutney to a meat and cheese platter to balance the fatty savory flavors on the plate.
-It is also wonderful alongside roasted meats or as sandwich spread.
+It is also wonderful alongside roasted meats or as a sandwich spread.

 The South African sandwich Braaibroodjie (barbecued sandwich in Afrikaans) uses chutney on their favorite sandwich.
 It consists of white bread slathered with mango chutney, then topped with onions, cheddar cheese, and tomato, and grilled to perfection on the barbecue.
 It is sooo delicious!

 There are plenty of jarred chutneys on the market, but if you are a fan of those, you’ll find that making it yourself produces even better results.
 No surprise there!

 Despite the complexity of its flavor, mango chutney is very easy to make.
 Ingredients are simply added together and then cooked down slowly until the desired consistency is reached.

 Chutney can also be canned so that you can keep it on hand in your pantry, or give it out as a wonderful holiday gift that will go well with a holiday roast.
 Good bye cranberry jelly!